sitestacker/docs/_articles/docker.md

 To check if it worked, run `docker info` and make sure it runs without errors.

-## Upgrade Docker
+### Upgrade Docker

-You can check the current version using `docker version`:
+If you want to upgrade Docker on your system, you can check the current version using `docker version`:

 ```sh
 $ docker version